xcloudtech/rt-state/README.md

   These APIs are used to create `reactive` data.

-  `state` is used for watching any field value changes within an object, while, `stateV` is used for watching its own value change, commonly for primitive variables like `number` or `string`.
+  `state` is used for watching any field value changes within an object, while, `stateS` is used for watching its own value change, commonly for primitive variables like `number` or `string`.

   However, both are reactive only when the reference of value changes, and just watching the field values of the data, which is quite straightforward and simple.

-   Anyway, if you are desperate for all field values within a nested object to be reactive recursively, you can just wrap the value with another `state`/`stateV` functions.
+   Anyway, if you are desperate for all field values within a nested object to be reactive recursively, you can just wrap the value with another `state`/`stateS` functions.
 But I don't think you need it for most cases.
 Here is an example.

    ```js
      const data = state({ v: state({ v: state({ v: 666 }) }) });
    ```
-   To use `state`/`stateS`/`stateV` in `React` functional component, please use `useRState`/`useRStateS`/`useRStateV`, and in order to make the `dom` reactive, you should use `rst.view` to wrap the `dom`.
+   To use `state`/`stateS` in `React` functional component, please use `useRState`/`useRStateS`, and in order to make the `dom` reactive, you should use `rst.view` to wrap the `dom`.

 - [state](https://github.com/duchiporexia/rt-state#create)

   The variable returned by `state` is a `reactive` object, which contains several fields.
 Each field is reactive.
 For example, `data.v = 666` will trigger an update of field `v`'s dependants.
 WARNING: `data = newValue` will not trigger an update.
 So, keep in mind that only the fields are reactive, the data itself is not reactive.
 If you want to watch the data itself.
-Please use `stateV` function.
+Please use `stateS` function.

   Besides, the field of the field is not reactive as well.
 It means that `line 2` of the following code will not update its dependants.
 Because the reference of `data.v` is the same as before.